Blog

 Is the Telegram 409 getUpdates conflict permanent or does it fix itself?

-It depends on the cause.
+It depends which of the three causes you have.
 A transient overlap from rapid back-to-back restarts self-heals once the old poller's long-poll releases — clean for about 10 minutes means it's fixed.
-A persistent conflict, caused by the same token running in two places, will not self-heal until you shut the second poller down.
+A second poller running the same token elsewhere will not self-heal until you shut it down.
+A single-instance polling loop, where the runtime's own probe and polling connections collide, does not self-heal either: the 30-second long-poll matches the 30-second retry interval, so each retry lands on top of the previous one.

 How do I find the second poller / duplicate instance using my bot token?